An Analytically Tractable Marked Power Spectrum: Low-k correction

 To get the first category of contributions, scaling as $P_L$ at low-$k$, we need $\delta_M$ contributions with one external leg.
 In an arbitrary mark, these contributions can be a combination of $\delta_g$ and unrestricted copies of $\delta_{g,R}$.
 To one-loop order the mark's dependence on powers of $\delta_{g,R}$ beyond the 4th cannot be analytically included, making application of the theory harder.
 Simplifying the mark, e.g.\ to linear order, greatly reduces the number of potential combinations.
 As self-contractions of operators (e.g.~$Z_n(\bm{p},-\bm{p},\dots)$) lead to counterterms irrelevant at large scales (hence absent from $M(\bm{k})$ at low-$k$, or yielding small corrections due to the smoothing kernel), we consider mostly contributions of the type $\delta_g^{(n)}\delta_{g,R}^{(n\pm 1)}\subset \delta_M^{(2n\pm 1)}$ that can be written out as

 and similarly for $\delta_g^{(n)}\delta_{g,R}^{(n-1)}$.
 Since the smoothing kernel over a sum of vectors necessarily contain smoothing of each vector,

 the contribution can be rewritten as

-Thus, assuming that the integral over angles yields a function that neither breaks the perturbative scaling nor the Gaussian suppression in the product of windows, we will get a controlled correction proportional to the product of weighted variances.
+Thus, assuming that the integral over angles yields a function that neither breaks the perturbative scaling nor the Gaussian suppression in the product of windows, we will get a controlled correction to $\delta_M^{(1)}$ proportional to the product of weighted variances.

-To one-loop order the low $k$ corrections have been shown to be as described above \cite{Philcox21}.
+To one-loop order the low $k$ corrections have been shown to be as described above, with perturbative corrections to the Kaiser contribution of the marked spectrum \cite{Philcox21}.
+This agrees with one-loop results of the LyAF correlation function as well, which encounters these corrections in UV-divergent settings \cite{Chen21}.
 The additional contributions to $P_L$ terms at low $k$ are proportional to four variances

-where all four arise from the the bottom left diagram of Figure \ref{fig:1leg1} and the top two from the bottom right diagram.
+where all four arise from the bottom left diagram of Figure \ref{fig:1leg1} and the top two from the bottom right diagram.
 As shown in Figure \ref{fig:dbdf}, these corrections are percent level for a ``reasonably sized'' smoothing radius ($R\sim 20\,h^{-1}$Mpc, so $k_R \sim 0.05\,h\,\mathrm{Mpc}^{-1}$ comparable to tree-level bispectrum analysis scales \cite{Ivanov23}).
-Higher order terms are expected to contribute proportional to those variances or higher powers of them so the correction should form a converging series in $\sigma^2$.
+Both from perturbative assumptions and our order $2n+1$ calculations, higher order terms are expected to contribute proportional to those variances or higher powers of them so the correction should form a converging series in $\sigma^2$.
 Going forward, we will include corrections to linear theory from all orders using a function of the form

 to test the analytical calculations against simulations in \S\ref{mocks}.
-We expect $\Delta b$ and $\Delta f$ to be close to zero for large $R$ with an expectation for the deviation from zero that can be included as a prior in the fits if desired or used as a sanity check on the consistency of the model.
+Note that inevitably we have converged to a similar correction form as with the other cosmological statistics that encounter contact terms, namely the LyAF correlation function \cite{McDonald00,McQuinn11,Chen21,Ivanov24,DESI24-IV}.
+However, in comparison to the UV-divergent, uncontrolled corrections encountered in the LyAF formalism, we encounter the corrections in a UV-safe, controlled environment.
+Placed into perspective, the corrections encountered in LyAF correlations are typically order unity \cite{deBelsunce24,Rogers18,Slosar11}, whereas the corrections to the marked formalism are percent level as shown in Figure \ref{fig:dbdf}.